oracle-livelabs/apex/apex-professional-hol22/7-doc-aapt-activities/7-doc-aapt-activities.md

 ## Task 11: Handle the Task Outcome

-In this task, you learn to manage appointment requests using a Switch Activity in a workflow.
+In this task, you learn to manage appointment requests using a Switch activity in a workflow.
 The Appointment Request Task can result in two outcomes: APPROVED or REJECTED.

 - In case it is **APPROVED**, we create an entry in the **APPOINTMENT** table with details of the appointment and set the status to **CONFIRMED**.

 - In case it is **REJECTED**, we send a **No Appointment Mail** to the patient.

-1. To add a Switch Activity, open the workflow diagram in the workflow editor.
+1. To add a Switch activity, open the workflow diagram in the workflow editor.

 2. Drag and drop a **Switch Activity** to the left of the **Raise Appointment Request** Activity.